Posts Tagged ‘three questions’

 Helpful for: Future planning, and uncovering group or sub-group energy around topics and actions.
 Can be used to guide decision-making by the group.

-Resources needed: Cards and/or large sticky notes, pens, pins or tape if cards used, walls for posting.
+Resources needed: Cards and/or large sticky notes, pens, pins or tape if cards are used, walls for posting.

 Technique: Plus/delta *